 The rewards for set creators are both financial and reputational.
 When a design goes in to production, each creator receives ten copies of the final set, a 1% royalty of the product’s net sales, and a credit in the set components as the LEGO Ideas set creator.

 Even without LEGO’s direct involvement, using their building bricks can gain global coverage.
 Prominent Chinese contemporary artist and political activist Ai Weiwei had wanted to use LEGO bricks to portray and celebrate political dissidents who stood up for human rights and freedom of speech.
 It would be put on display in an art gallery in Melbourne, Australia.
 LEGO turned down his request for a bulk purchase of bricks, claiming they were unable to support political agendas.
 He turned to the crowd for support.
 People were asked to donate LEGO bricks by leaving them in a car parked in the city.
 The response was so overwhelming it led to a number of cars parked in various other cities around the world.
-This itself is a top crowdsourcing example.
+This itself makes it one of the top crowdsourcing examples.
 LEGO subsequently changed its policy when faced with the power of the crowd.

 LEGO’s recent financial performance

-The LEGO Group first-half of 2021 financial results showed massive growth across all markets.
+The LEGO Group’s first-half of 2021 financial results showed massive growth across all markets.

 Consumer sales grew 36%, revenue was up 46% to DKK 23 bn (US$3.61 billion), operating profit doubled at +104%, and net profit was up 140%.

-Despite these outstanding numbers, CEO Niels B. Christiansen expects growth to stabilise to more sustainable levels as people return to pre-pandemic spending patterns (and activities).
+Despite these outstanding numbers, CEO Niels B. Christiansen expected growth to stabilise to more sustainable levels as people returned to pre-pandemic spending patterns (and activities).
 Combined with LEGO’s plans to accelerate re-investments into the future of the business, more normalised profit levels are expected moving forward.

 Do you know of other top class crowdsourcing examples of co-creation or customer engagement you’d like to share with the Crowdsourcing Week community?